AEADataEditor/aeadataeditor.github.io/_guidance/sharing-restricted-data.md

 date: 2021-04-08
 ---

 In certain cases, you may be able to share data you obtained from somebody ("data provider") with the AEA Data Editor for the purpose of conducting reproducibility checks, without later publishing the data ("privately sharing data").
+Note that the ability to privately provide the data does not preclude the possibility that others, including the Data Editor, may independently request access to the data from the data provider.
+Private provision is sometimes the only way the Data Editor can access the data, but sometimes, it is simply a more expedient or timely way to provide the data.
+Authors should be clear about describing **both** options when both are available.

 This page describes some tips and methods of doing so, and considerations.
 Please read it carefully.

 ### Permissions

 First and foremost, you must have the rights to *privately* share data.
 This will be noted in the data use agreement (DUA), license, or non-disclosure agreement (NDA) that you signed to obtain access to the data from the data provider.
 In general,

-- if you signed an NDA, it is unlikely that you can share data yourself.
+- if you signed an NDA, it is unlikely that you are allowed to automatically share data with others.
 However, the AEA Data Editor may sign the same or a similar NDA with the data provider.
 Note that this should always be noted in the **public** README, as this may also apply to any other future replicator.
 - if you signed a DUA, read it carefully, as it may explicitly allow or deny you right to redistribute the data.
   - In some cases, you may need to explicitly ask your data provider.
 Some will allow data to be shared privately between subscribers (examples in the past have included S&amp;P and Bureau Van Dijk, but you should ask).
 The AEA Data Editor may be able to facilitate the conversation.
 - if the data you obtained (via download or purchase) had a license attached to it, read it carefully.
 Common licenses include CC-BY and variants thereof, which allow for redistribution.
 Others may not.